• Skip to primary navigation

 • With a hand-held electric mixer on medium-high speed, beat together the eggs and sugar in a large bowl until well blended.
 Reduce the speed to medium and gradually add the melted chocolate mixture to the egg mixture; beat until the mixture is smooth, scraping down the side of the bowl occasionally.

-• Stir the flour and salt into the egg mixture.
-Then stir in the vanilla until smooth.
+• Stir in the salt and vanilla, then stir in the flour.
 Scrape the brownie mixture into the crust-lined baking pan; smooth the top level with a rubber spatula.

-• Topping: While the brownie layer is baking, whisk together the marshmallow cream and the milk in a small bowl until the mixture is well blended and smooth.
+• Whisk together the marshmallow cream and the milk in a small bowl until the mixture is well blended and smooth.

 • Pour the marshmallow topping mixture over the brownie layer in the pan.
 Spread or tilt the pan to level the topping and cover the brownie layer completely.